jellyfin/jellyfin.org/docs/general/server/media/shows.md

 :::note

 Do not mix episodes inside season folders and episodes on the Series root folder.

-Do not abbreviate the Season folder with S01 or SE01 or alike but write, in full "Season " followed by the number.
+Do not abbreviate the Season folder with `S01` or `SE01` or alike but write, in full `Season` followed by a space and the number.

 :::

 :::note

-Season folders shouldn't contain the series name, otherwise Jellyfin can in certain cases (Stargate SG-1 due to the dash and one, for instance) misdetect your episodes and put them all under the same season.
+Season folders shouldn't contain the series name, otherwise Jellyfin can in certain cases (`Stargate SG-1` due to the dash and one, for instance) misdetect your episodes and put them all under the same season.

 :::